carpentries/instructor-training/checkout.md

 the goal is to be sure you are familiar with the process.

-Your change can be a new exercise or diagram, or improve one or more of the lesson's learning objectives.
+Your change can be a new exercise or diagram, or an improvement to one or more of the lesson's learning objectives.
 Please note that:

 1. If you want to teach Software Carpentry,